Merchant services provider and reseller of electronic

 What to look for in the future

-The Scan to Salesforce app launched in 2019, but it’s the product of over a decade of production by Sansan, Inc., Japan’s leading SaaS company.
+The Scan to Salesforce app launched in 2019, but it’s the product of over a decade of production by Sansan, Inc., a leading Japanese SaaS company.
 We created it to solve this simple problem of manually entered contacts, which leads to dirty data and missed opportunities.

 Elsenbaumer gave us some great ideas to build on.
 He hoped that the tech would be able to convert ALL CAPS to Name Case, and we've already added that functionality.
 He also wants the app to better handle complex logos and hopes the notes function will be enhanced.
 As we’re continually improving our tech (e.g., we can now read 16 languages), we’ll take these ideas on board and look to keep making a better product.